piratepartho/FPL-2/README.md

    Run command through VScode cmd while in the "FPL-2" folder: python manage.py runserver If done correctly, this should work and start the server properly.

-5.go to http://localhost:8000/ to access the User Side of the project.
+5. go to http://localhost:8000/ to access the User Side of the project.
 You can create new user or use ones specified in the USERS table in the database.

-6.go to http://localhost:8000/admin to access admin login page; To log in, use the following credentials:
+6. go to http://localhost:8000/admin to access admin login page; To log in, use the following credentials:
   USERNAME: admin
   Password: 1234
 use the links to access respective sides of the project